jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Date of transfer of estate of deceased person
 (2) For property referred to in section FC 1(1)﻿(a), the disposal and acquisition is treated as occurring immediately before the death of the person.
 Exceptions to general rule
-(3) Sections FC 3 to FC 6 and FC 10 override this section.
+(3) Sections ED 2B (Transfers to shareholders by ASX-listed Australian company of shares in subsidiary) and FC 3 to FC 6 and FC 10 override this section.

 ### FC 3 Property transferred to spouse, civil union partner, or de facto partner
 When this section applies